Updated: Feb 2022

 Specifically developed for Japan in 2003, ISDB-TSB is the digital radio system used for multi-program services.
 It is currently using transmission frequencies in the VHF band.
 A unique feature of ISDB-TSB is that the digital radio channels are intermingled with ISDB digital TV channels in a similar broadcast.

 DRM is a system developed primarily as a direct substitute for AM international broadcasting in the short-wave band.
 DRM uses a similar channel plan as the analog services, and, with some limitations and changes to the analog service, a DRM broadcast can share the same channel with an analog station, existing channel allocations DRM is a single audio channel system when used with.
 An enhanced version is DRM +, introduced in 2007 for the VHF band.
 This improvement presents two-channel and surround-sound capability.

 Sirius XM is the combination of two similar but competing satellite radio services: XM Satellite Radio and Sirius Satellite Radio.
 XM and Sirius, which still operate separately at the retail level, are subscription services.
 They broadcast more than 150 digital audio channels intended for reception by car, portable, and fixed receivers.
 These provide coverage of the complete continental United States, much of Canada, and parts of Mexico.

 Many radio stations are now using online streaming audio services to provide a simulated broadcast of their over-the-air signals to web listeners.
 A broadcaster may also offer additional online audio streams that are re-purposed, time-shifted, or completely different from their on-air services.
 Because no scarcity of bandwidth or obligation for licensing of online services exists, broadcasters may offer as many services as they wish.
 Unlike over-the-air broadcasting, web distribution is delivered to end-users by third-party telecommunication providers on a nationwide or worldwide basis.

-If you’d like more information about different types of broadcasting, our 8 months, hands-on, technical training program, and how you can land your first industry job in just under a year, our admissions staff is ready to answer all your questions.
+If you’d like more information about different types of broadcasting, our 8 months, hands-on, technical training program at Be On Air Media Schools, and how you can land your first industry job in just under a year, our admissions staff is ready to answer all your questions.